-Core charge \$100.00 Lost key charge \$50
+Core charge- \$100 Lost key charge- \$50

-On-Campus Housing Policies (Adapted from Michigan State University)
+On-Campus Housing Policies

-1.0 Individual Responsibilities and Community Rights
+Individual Responsibilities and Community Rights

-- 1.1 No person shall cause or otherwise contribute to unreasonable noise in residence halls or areas immediately surrounding residence halls.
-(Unreasonable noise is that which interferes with, or has the potential for interfering with, the legitimate rights of others.) - 1.2 No person shall interfere with attempts of others to study. - 1.3 No person shall interfere with attempts of others to sleep during reasonable and/or posted consideration hours. - 1.4 No person shall interfere with the free access of another to and from his/her own room, suite, apartment, work area or office in a residence hall. - 1.5 No person shall play any athletic games in a common area of a residence hall without proper authorization. - 1.6 No person shall interfere with the safe or clean environment of others. - 1.7 No person shall fail to make an effort to discourage another person from violating a regulation and/or to report a violation of which one has knowledge.
+- No person shall cause or otherwise contribute to unreasonable noise in residence halls or areas immediately surrounding residence halls.
+(Unreasonable noise is that which interferes with, or has the potential for interfering with, the legitimate rights of others.) - No person shall interfere with attempts of others to study. - No person shall interfere with attempts of others to sleep during reasonable and/or posted consideration hours. - No person shall interfere with the free access of another to and from his/her own room, suite, apartment, work area or office in a residence hall. - No person shall play any athletic games in a common area of a residence hall without proper authorization. - No person shall interfere with the safe or clean environment of others. - No person shall fail to make an effort to discourage another person from violating a regulation and/or to report a violation of which one has knowledge.

-2.0 Safety of the Individual and Community
+Safety of the Individual and Community

-- 2.1 No person shall create, or help to create, a safety hazard. - 2.2 No person shall throw or drop anything out of a residence hall window. - 2.3 No person shall possess or use firecrackers, fireworks, firearms or other dangerous weapons or explosives. - 2.4 No person shall possess or use in a residence hall, without proper authorization, any chemical or other dangerous substance, compound or container of such substances, which may injure, molest, or cause damage. - 2.5 No person shall set a fire in residence halls or areas immediately associated with residence halls - 2.6 No person shall falsely report a fire, or interfere in any way with emergency services or procedures, or fail to conform to established safety regulations. - 2.7 No person shall tamper with fire equipment, or use such equipment for purposes other than the prevention or control of fire.
+- No person shall create, or help to create, a safety hazard. - No person shall throw or drop anything out of a residence hall window. - No person shall possess or use firecrackers, fireworks, firearms or other dangerous weapons or explosives. - No person shall possess or use in a residence hall, without proper authorization, any chemical or other dangerous substance, compound or container of such substances, which may injure, molest, or cause damage. - No person shall set a fire in residence halls or areas immediately associated with residence halls.

+- No person shall falsely report a fire, or interfere in any way with emergency services or procedures, or fail to conform to established safety regulations. - No person shall tamper with fire equipment, or use such equipment for purposes other than the prevention or control of fire.
 (Fire equipment shall include, but no be limited to, thermal detectors, fire alarms, fire extinguishers, fire extinguisher boxes, fire hoses and any other fire-fighting devices).

-3.0 Harassment and Intimidation
+Harassment and Intimidation

-- 3.1 No person shall harass or abuse any other person.
-Harassment shall be found where, in aggregate, the incidents are sufficiently pervasive or persistent or severe that a reasonable person with the same characteristics of the victim of the harassing conduct would be adversely affected to a degree that interferes with his or her ability to participate in or to realize the intended benefits of an institutional activity, employment, or resource. - 3.2 No person shall exhibit behavior that harms or threatens to harm another person or another person's property. - 3.3 No person shall abuse, threaten, harass, or exhibit behavior that intimidates any complainant, respondent, counsel, witness, or judiciary member prior to, during, and after a judicial hearing.
+- No person shall harass or abuse any other person.
+Harassment shall be found where, in aggregate, the incidents are sufficiently pervasive or persistent or severe that a reasonable person with the same characteristics of the victim of the harassing conduct would be adversely affected to a degree that interferes with his or her ability to participate in or to realize the intended benefits of an institutional activity, employment, or resource.
+This includes verbal, physical, mental, and electronic intimidation/ bullying.
+(See also Student Harassment and Discrimination Policy in the NDMU Student Handbook) - No person shall exhibit behavior that harms or threatens to harm another person or another person's property. - No person shall abuse, threaten, harass, or exhibit behavior that intimidates any complainant, respondent, counsel, witness, or judiciary member prior to, during, and after a judicial hearing.

-4.0 Personal and Community Property
+Personal and Community Property

-- 4.1 No person shall tamper with or borrow without permission the personal property of others. - 4.2 No person shall, without proper authorization, remove any property from its assigned place in a residence hall. - 4.3 No person shall damage, deface, or destroy any property.
+- No person shall tamper with or borrow without permission the personal property of others. - No person shall, without proper authorization, remove any property from its assigned place in a residence hall. - No person shall damage, deface, or destroy any property.